enascimento/cppcryptfs/README.md

 This setting is not enabled in either the Default or Recommended settings.

-It will probably become enabled in the Recommended settings in a future release.

 **Defaults and Recommended**

 There are also two buttons: "Defaults" which changes all settings to the original cppcryptfs defaults, and "Recommended" which sets